 Improving sales process steps to increases salesperson and sales team performance.

-Dave Kahle provides a comprehensive guide for developing sales process steps in this guest article:
+Dave Kahle provides a comprehensive guide for creating a sales method and developing sales process steps in this guest article:

 One way to define the job of a salesperson is this:

 Salespeople manage a sufficient number of customers step-by step through the selling process.

 It follows, then, that one way to improve your results is to clearly identify the steps in your selling situation's unique process, and then focus on moving each customer, one step-at-a-time, methodically through that process.

 There are a number of advantages to this perspective: